Mail merge allows you to create a template that automatically inserts the correct contact information into your email.

 This will apply to both the subject and the body of an email.

 Merge Fields Syntax

-- Customer: This is the name of the table you wish to retrieve information from.
+Contacts: This is the name of the table you wish to retrieve information from.

-- Firstname: This is the field within that table you wish to retrieve.
+Firstname: This is the field within that table you wish to retrieve.

 This will require you to know the names of tables and fields, and we will discuss that further down.

-You may be wondering, however, how will the email know which Customer to use?
+You may be wondering, however, how will the email know which Contact to use?
 That is dependent on the email To field.
 Depending on whom you send it to, the merge field will update to reflect that.